usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/crt_non_actionable.md

 # What we did:

 Team members from the Civil Rights Division reviewed the information you submitted.
-Based on this information, our team determined that the federal civil rights laws we enforce do not cover the situation you described.
-Therefore, we cannot take further action.
+Based on this information, our team determined that the situation you described does not appear to be within the jurisdiction of the federal civil rights laws we enforce.
+For that reason and in the exercise of our enforcement discretion, the Division will take no further action regarding your correspondence.
+Even when the Division has jurisdiction over a particular matter, it is within the Division’s discretion to determine whether to pursue a particular matter for various reasons including the availability of evidence, among other considerations.

 Your report number is {{ record_locator }}.